markpyb/YugabyteDB-Performance/Star-Schema-Benchmark-SSB-YugabyteDB-Performance/README.md

 - Standard SSB schema (normalized to SSB standards).
 - No extra denormalization or restructuring done yet specifically for performance.

+## Why?

+- People are using PG in this way. use cases which are joining on PK-FK relations to be further aggregated for live reporting.

 ## Overall Notes: